-Discussion and Possible Approval of Tier I organizations: Derrick sent out a revised budget draft today, as there is less income than anticipated, mostly due to a decrease in adult players last year.
+Discussion of budget draft: Derrick sent out a revised budget draft today, as there is less income than anticipated, mostly due to a decrease in adult players last year.
 (See addendum for the budget).
 Derrick walked the board meeting through the budget he proposed.
 Based on what she showed as income, Jill asked that the board revised the income on state income per unit fee item to 27,500, rather than the $23,077 that Derrick listed.
 Derrick made that correction.
 Jared Youngman asked if it is possible, if there is only 1 18U Tier II team again, that they be given what the 14U and 16U state winning team gets, even if it is only the hats.
 Jason Empey said that the cost on the hats was pretty minimal.
 Derrick asked if he could make the change from $7,000 to $8,000 in income for Tier fees and make an action item to discuss awards for all teams at a later date.
 District fees were changed to $3500, from $6,000 reflective of the fee increase (not as much as Derrick thought, Jill confirmed).
 USA Hockey block grants changed this year, 25% of the grant has to be spent on growth, and 15% on equity and diversity.
 There was no amount listed for scholarships.
 Derrick said traditionally it is $3550.00, but Derrick doesn’t want to spend all of the growth money on scholarships. $10,401 is what USAHA says that UAHA is eligible for.
 Derrick did add $2,000 in scholarships for the youth budget to counterbalance that.
 Derrick also requested that some of the money added from Jill’s corrections be added to increase the scholarships to what they were in years previously.

 Requests: